+Number

-Number of
+of

 Underwriter Shares

-Lake Street Capital Markets, LLC
+Lake Street Capital Markets, LLC 9,000,000

-Total
+Total 9,000,000

-The underwriters have advised us that they propose to offer the shares of common stock to the public at a price of \$ per share.
-The underwriters propose to offer the shares of common stock to certain dealers at the same price, less a concession of not more than \$ per share.
+The underwriters have advised us that they propose to offer the shares of common stock to the public at a price of \$1.50 per share.
+The underwriters propose to offer the shares of common stock to certain dealers at the same price, less a concession of not more than \$0.0675 per share.
 After the offering, these figures may be changed by the underwriters.

-The shares sold in this offering are expected to be ready for delivery on or about underwriters may reject all or part of any order.
+The shares sold in this offering are expected to be ready for delivery on or about February 13, 2020, against payment in immediately available funds.
+The underwriters may reject all or part of any order.